What is a Forbidden Argument?

 HOW POLICYLAYER USES THIS

-Intercept supports forbidden argument rules in YAML policies.
-The forbidden: true flag blocks calls containing the specified argument entirely.
-For value-specific blocking, forbidden_values denies calls where the argument matches any value in the list — e.g. blocking force: true while allowing force: false.
+PolicyLayer expresses forbidden argument rules as deny_if conditions on a tool in the JSON policy document, set in the dashboard's visual policy builder or its Raw JSON view.
+A condition on an argument's presence blocks calls containing it entirely; a condition on its value denies only matching values — e.g. blocking force: true while allowing force: false.
 Violations are logged to the audit trail with the specific forbidden argument that triggered the denial.